unboagable/software-engineering-roadmap/Interview Prep.md

 * spend a week or 2 practicing problems and practicing mock interviews
 * line up interviews in rounds so you can pace yourself and improve
   * line up easier or companies your less interested in earlier so you can build momentum and confidence for the interviews you really care about
-  * practice while applying then set interviews 2-3 weeks outs to study and get in the zone
+  * practice while applying then set interviews 2-3 weeks out to study and get in the zone
 * [checklist right before the interview](https://github.com/yangshun/tech-interview-handbook/blob/master/contents/cheatsheet.md#before-interview)
 * explore roles adjacent to software engineering
   * [Site Reliability Engineer](https://github.com/mxssl/sre-interview-prep-guide)